jeffchiudev/BakeryOrder.Solution/README.md

 1. Open terminal window and navigate to/create desired repository location.

-2. Clone this repository onto your computer by using command: `git clone https://github.com/jeffchiudev/TODOProject.Solution`
+2. Clone this repository onto your computer by using command: `git clone https://github.com/jeffchiudev/BakeryOrder.Solution`

 3. Navigate to cloned repository and open in Visual Studio Code with `code .`.

 4. In terminal, navigate to Bakery folder and run command `dotnet build` followed by `dotnet run` to see the working program.

 ## Testing Specifications:

+1. Clone repository and navigate to the BakeryOrder.Tests directory.

+2. Run commmands `dotnet restore` and `dotnet build` to download testing packages.

+3. Run commands `dotnet test` to run testing suite.

 <details><summary>Click Here for Testing Specifications:</summary>
 <p>